-At- Description tribute app The application object this route is installed to. rule The rule string (e.g. /wiki/:page). method The HTTP method as a string (e.g. GET). call- The original callback with no plugins applied.
-Useful for introspection. back name The name of the route (if specified) or None. plugins A list of route-specific plugins.
-These are applied in addition to application-wide plugins. (see Bottle.route()). skiplist A list of plugins to not apply to this route (again, see Bottle.route()). config Additional keyword arguments passed to the Bottle.route() decorator are stored in this dictionary.
-Used for route-specific configuration and meta-data.
+Key Description rule The rule string (e.g. /wiki/:page) as it is passed to the router. method An uppercase HTTP method string (e.g. GET). call- The original callback with no plugins or wrappers applied.
+Useful for introspection. back name The name of the route (if specified) or None. ap- A list of route-specific plugins (see Bottle.route()). ply skip A list of plugins to not apply to this route (see Bottle.route()). app The associated application object. con- Additional keyword arguments passed to the Bottle.route() decorator are stored in this dictionary. fig Used for route-specific plugin configuration and meta-data. id An internal handle used by bottle to identify a route.